 £460 / $717 per each extra week

 - Location: San Ignacio and Cayo District, Belize

-- Working Hours: Monday-Friday 6-8h per day
+- Working Hours: Monday-Friday 6 to 8 hours per day

 - Project availability: Project starts 1st and 3rd Saturday of every month.